BishopFox/cyberdic/Microsoft Word/README.md

 2. Find the correct exclusion file for the version of English you use.
 For example, in Word 2016, U.S. English has the code 0409, and the file is named `ExcludeDictionaryEN0409.lex`.

-    **Note:** These files are automatically pulled, so you cannot change the name or move them.
+    **Note:** Word automatically accesses these files, so you cannot change the name or move them.

-3. Once you have identified the existing file, open it in a plaintext editor.
+3. Once you have identified the existing exclusion file, open it in a plaintext editor.
 Copy/paste our exclusion word list into the file and save it.

 4. Restart Word.